xAIdrian/xAIdrian/README.md

 I love work, Japanese culture, and my family.
 Actively working to automate business growth with self-learning models.

 - 🔭 Currently leading on an innovative content marketing system
-- 🌱 Learning 🧵 web design, and literally anything else code related.
+- 🌱 Self taught 🧵 android, web, and machine learning.
+Learning AI algorithms and deep learninig.
-- 🤔 Ready to join a team of AI minded marketers and operations experts.
+- 🤔 Ready to join a team of AI minded entrepreneurs and operations experts.
 - 📫 Reach me on 🐦 [Twitter](https://twitter.com/@thehikarinet)
-- ⚡ Fun fact: Like sleeping. 💤
+- ⚡ Fun fact: Like photography. 📸

 ---